Attracting the Electroweak Scale to a Tachyonic Trap: Conditions for successful trapping

-At late times the trapped minimum represents a metastable vaccuum, which could undergo quantum tunneling with a transition rate per unit of volume \bea \Gamma_{\rm tunnel} \sim m_\phi^4e^{-S_4}~, \eea where $S_4$ is the Euclidean action of the bounce profile controlling the tunneling.
-Vacuum stability until today is ensured only if $\Gamma_{\rm tun} \ll 1/V_0t_0 \sim H_0^4 \Rightarrow S_4\gtrsim 400$.
-In Appendix \ref{sec:tunneling} we provide analytic approximations for $S_4$. \end{enumerate}
+Additionally, we mention that the trapped minimum represents a metastable vacuum, which could undergo quantum tunnelling (see Appendix \ref{sec:tunneling} for the calculation of the transition rate).
+However, we find that vacuum stability until today is ensured in all the relevant part of the parameter space.